nsushant/ANT_OR_Lunch_Visits/README.md

 ## 📝 How to Add a Lunch Entry

+This file stores metrics describing the experience after a visit.
+We use this data to decide the frequency of future recommendations for the visited place.

 1. Open `lunches.md`
 2. Add a new entry at the **top** of the file
 3. Use the following format: